CollaborativeTextArea/textarea/README.md

 *`(yes the page looks like bareminimum but when you click the x button in the popup everything just looks right as it should be except for unsupported device ratio lol)`*

+for some people : No https://textarea.js.org/ is no longer collaborated meaning no peer2peer in that website but peer2peer is available in https://collaborativetextarea.github.io/Temptextarea/ however this site has been discontinued

 # Features
 - SyntaxHighlighting